How does Federal Supervised Release work?

-How long will I be on Federal Supervised Release?
+How long does Federal Supervised Release last?

 |Felony Type||Maximum Term of Supervised Release|